PennyLaneAI/catalyst/doc/dev/installation.rst

 .. note::
   This section is a detailed building-from-source guide.
 Some commands in this section has already been included in the minimal guide.
-These command will be marked with a comment after them.

 To build Catalyst from source, developers should follow the instructions provided below for building